stratpoint-daniel-eullo/kafka-training/docs/getting-started/index.md

 # Getting Started

-Welcome to the Kafka Training program!
-This section will help you set up your environment and start learning Apache Kafka with a container-first approach.
+Welcome to the Kafka Training program for data engineers!
+This section will help you set up your environment and start learning Apache Kafka with platform-agnostic, container-first practices.

+!!! tip "Data Engineer Focused"
+    This training teaches pure Kafka fundamentals using CLI tools and raw APIs - no framework lock-in.
+Perfect for data engineers working with Spark, Flink, Python, or any data platform.

 ## Choose Your Learning Path

-### Complete Beginner (New to Kafka)

-If you're new to Kafka or distributed systems:
+### Data Engineer (Recommended)

+If you're a data engineer learning Kafka:

-1. Read the [Overview](overview.md) to understand what you'll learn
+1. Read the [Overview](overview.md) to understand the curriculum
-2. Check [Prerequisites](prerequisites.md) and install required tools
+2. Check [Prerequisites](prerequisites.md) and install Docker + Java
 3. Follow the [Installation Guide](installation.md) for detailed setup
-4. Run your first Kafka application with [Quick Start](quick-start.md)
+4. Run pure Kafka examples with [Quick Start](quick-start.md)

 **Estimated Time**: 30-45 minutes

-### Experienced Developer (Know Java, New to Kafka)

-If you're comfortable with Java but new to Kafka:
+### Java Developer (Alternative Spring Boot Track)

+If you want Spring Boot integration patterns:

 1. Verify [Prerequisites](prerequisites.md) are installed
-2. Jump to [Quick Start](quick-start.md) for 5-minute setup
+2. Jump to [Quick Start](quick-start.md) and choose Spring Boot tab
 3. Start with [Day 1 Training](../training/day01-foundation.md)

 **Estimated Time**: 10-15 minutes

-### Kafka User (Want to Deepen Knowledge)
+### Experienced Kafka User

-If you've used Kafka before:
+If you've used Kafka before and want container-first workflows:

 1. Verify [Prerequisites](prerequisites.md)
 2. Clone and run with [Quick Start](quick-start.md)